These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 57. Unscramble a Word Jumble.

-Word jumbles are another fun idea for early finisher activities, particularly a good fit for struggling spellers.
+Word jumbles are a particularly good fit for struggling spellers.

 Once students complete the word jumble, ask them to choose 5 of the terms.
 They write a sentence with each or draft a story.